Precision-Induced Irreversibility in non-Hermitian systems: Why PIR is Fundamentally Non-Hermitian

 \subsubsection{Summary: Three-Way Comparison}

 Table~\ref{tab:three_way} summarizes the key differences between the three classes of systems.
-The central message is that non-Hermiticity alone (middle column) does not cause PIR; non-normality is the essential additional ingredient.
-Moreover, normality is highly nongeneric in complex non-Hermitian systems~\cite{SI_trefethen_spectra_2005}.
+The central message is that non-Hermiticity alone (middle column) does not cause PIR; mode mixing is the essential additional ingredient.
+Moreover, normality (which warrants mode mixing) is highly nongeneric in complex non-Hermitian systems~\cite{S:trefethen_spectra_2005}.
 Within the full space of complex $n\times n$ matrices, normal matrices occupy a lower-dimensional subset: their simple-spectrum sector has real dimension $n^2+n$, compared with the ambient dimension $2n^2$, so its codimension is $n(n-1)$.
 In particular, for $n\ge 2$ the set of normal matrices has measure zero.
 Equivalently, exact normality is not robust: a generic perturbation drives a normal matrix into the non-normal regime, since the commutation condition

 is a fine-tuned constraint.
 For the standard $\mathcal{PT}$-symmetric dimer considered here, one finds

 so normality survives only in the trivial limits where either the gain/loss vanishes ($\gamma=0$) or the coupling is switched off ($\kappa=0$).
 Hence, if PIR is excluded by normality but is otherwise generic in amplified non-normal dynamics, then immunity to PIR is itself a fine-tuned exception rather than the rule.